 1. Save time and money by investing in the right research tools

-Legal research technology tools help you discover highly relevant authority you may have otherwise missed.
-In turn, having this curated list of relevant authority creates a more efficient process, saving you time, effort, and write-offs.
+Legal research technology tools help you search, find, filter, browse, and find legally and factually similar cases, creating a more efficient process, and saving you time, effort, and write-offs.
 With the time saved on research, you can focus on other areas of your case.

-2. Gain a competitive advantage by looking at data insights of opposing counsel
+2. Gain a competitive advantage with data insights on opposing counsel and judges

 Efficiency is crucial, but the strength of your case preparation is just as important.
 One way to prepare a strong argument is to look at your judge’s ruling history.
 This insight can provide information that may influence how you approach your strategy development.